 - You drift across either into the other lane of traffic, or off the left-side of the road, or you oversteer into corners

 - You miss road signs or can’t remember the last sign you saw

 - You find it difficult maintaining a constant speed or a constant distance to the vehicle in front

 The longer you leave your drowsiness, the more likely you are to fall asleep.
 First you will begin to take microsleeps which are when you close your eyes for anything from a couple of seconds up to a couple of minutes – you actually fall asleep for a very short period of time.
-Eventually, the need to sleep will be too great for you to resist.
+Eventually, your fatigue will be so bad that the need to sleep will be too great for you to resist.